A tycoon game with a huge amount of promise which is let down by its difficulty and game-breaking money issues.

 Terroir is a winemaking tycoon game.
 One of the few tycoon games to be released in recent years.
 The game certainly does a lot right in terms of gameplay but new players will find this game to be quite tricky.
 It’s debatable if this is a good thing considering many tycoon games lack difficulty.

 It takes quite some time to grow grapes and process them into wine.
 As a result, the game has attempted to emulate this by making grapes grow over a period of months and years.
-You can harvest them at certain times of the year however, you’ll want to make sure they’re the right “ripeness” otherwise your wine might not turn out so great.
-In addition to this, the grapes can be affected by certain negative effects that cause the wine to lose rating stars if you harvest them while that negative effect is still active.
+You can only harvest them at certain times of the year but there’s a lot of strategy for this.

-These things are frustrating to see in the game as Terroir has such a nice concept.
+These things are frustrating to see as Terroir has such a nice concept.
 The developer just has to update the game and fix these issues to make this game a must-have for all tycoon fans.

 - Unique concept